-After a short 90m portage around a set of rapids at the north end of Sunset Lake the progress is relatively easy to the end of Rawhide Lake.
+After a short 90m portage around a set of rapids at the north end of Sunset Lake, the progress is relatively easy to the end of Rawhide Lake.
 We opted to camp at the south end of Ramhill Lake by an old road crossing and continued our journey to Rawhide Lake the next day.

 The tail end of our second day and most of the third day presented us with the most work.
-At the bottom of Rawhide Lake we opted to do a 1.7 km portage around a section of the river that seemed rather impenetrable.
+At the bottom of Rawhide Lake, we opted to do a 1.7 km portage around a section of the river that seemed rather impenetrable.
 (See Day 2 for pics and map).
 The portage ending at Key Lake Creek was made easier because after a 120-meter slog through the bush it was 1.5 km of the Woods Lake gravel Road.

 Now let the fun begin!
 The roughly 7 km from the bottom of Key Lake to about 2 km above Mukwa Falls was one long day of deciding whether to stay on the river and canoe haul or try to find portages around the obstructions.
 Not necessarily difficult to do but just time-consuming.
 A younger crew will have an easier time dealing with the obstacles!

-In places we would empty the canoe for a short 2 m portage, reload and paddle a bit.
+In places, we would empty the canoe for a short 2 m portage, reload and paddle a bit.
 Then it would be a bit more tree trimming to make an easier portage or trimming log/sweeper branches before hauling over and in some cases under.

-Perhaps the highlight of Day 3’s eight kilometers of progress was an unexpected waterfalls which we named “Animiki” Falls for its thunderous sound. ( A closer look at the Google Earth satellite image does show some ‘white’ water.)
+Perhaps the highlight of Day 3’s eight kilometers of progress was an unexpected waterfall which we named “Animiki” Falls for its thunderous sound. ( A closer look at the Google Earth satellite image does show some ‘white’ water.)
 See the Day 3 pics for a couple of shots.
-Of the river’s four sets of waterfalls it ranks as the second-most spectacular.
+Of the river’s four sets of waterfalls, it ranks as the second-most spectacular.
 The portage is on river left and we left it well-marked!
 In hindsight we should have found a campsite nearby and spent some time at this falls.